michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 3. entered the ship with us.
 And the day after we came to Tsaidon.
 And the centurion behaved with kindness towards Paulos, and permitted him to go to his friends and be refreshed.

-4. And from thence we voyaged; and because the winds were contrary we made a circuit unto Cypros.Al Kypros.
+4. And from thence we voyaged; and because the winds were contrary we made a circuit unto Cypros.

 5. And we went through the sea of Cilicia and of Pamphulia, and came to Mura, a city of Lukia.